 As a leader, it is very easy to get caught up thinking about the future.
 It is easy to ask questions like, “When is the next opportunity going to come?
 When is our product going to be a hit?
-When is the next big breakthrough going to happen?
+Will we have our the next big breakthrough going to happen?
 When will I get the next promotion?
-When is progress going to happen like I want it to?”
+Is progress going to happen like I want it to?”

 It is also easy to focus on the past.
 When thinking about your past it is easy to remember things better than they really were.
 Often people think about their “glory days” and reminisce as if they wish they could go back and stay in that time.

 As you think about the future and reflect on the past, it is easy to lose sight of the present.